junyuseu/uncommon-datasets-caffe/README.md

 # other-datasets
-use not common datasets on caffe,such as cifar100 and SVHN
+run uncommon datasets on caffe,such as cifar100 and SVHN